DUI DEFENSE LAWYER

 - 48 hours (2 days) of jail time

 Philadelphia DUI Lawyer for Minors Charged with Underage Drinking

 If you have been arrested for DUI as a minor, or if your son or daughter was placed under arrest, it is important to take legal action as soon as possible.
 After you have been arrested for DUI, you only have 10 days to schedule your DMV hearing, or you could face extended periods of license suspension.

 We are available to help you 24 hours a day, seven days a week.
-For a free legal consultation about juvenile DUI charges in Philadelphia, or other alcohol-related crimes involving minors, call our law firm at (215) 525-6818 immediately.
+For a free legal consultation with a Philadelphia juvenile DUI lawyer, or other alcohol-related crimes involving minors, call our law firm at (215) 525-6818 immediately.